bwengals/ccsnmultivar/README.md

 The formula contains 5 peices of information that determine how the design matrix is encoded.
 Reading the formula from left to right:

-1. Include columns for the physical parameter named "A"
+1. Include columns for the physical parameter named "A".
-2. Include columns for the physical parameter named "B"
+2. Include columns for the physical parameter named "B".
 3. Include columns for interaction terms between parameters "A" and "B" The "|" character seperates instructions for *what* goes into the design matrix from *how* it goes in.
 4. Use a deviation encoding on parameter "A".
 One value of "A" needs to be omitted from the design matrix in a deviation encoding, this value is "2".
 4. Use a chebyshev polynomial encoding on parameter "B".
 Fit "B" with a 4th degree polynomial.

 Now we instantiate the designmatrix object with two arguements, the formula, and the path to the parameter file.